The perfect

 James Kitchingman

-James is a second-year undergraduate from Harrogate, studying music at Clare and singing tenor in Clare College Choir.
+James is a third-year undergraduate from Harrogate, studying music at Clare and singing tenor in Clare College Choir.
 He was a boy chorister at Ripon Cathedral, going on to study piano and voice at junior RNCM in Manchester.
 He took a gap year to be choral scholar at Worcester Cathedral.

 He particularly enjoys opportunities for solo work in Clare Choir, which present themselves for all choir members most regularly.
 The varied repertoire of the choir appeals greatly, ensuring each service presents a welcome challenge.
 The choir’s tours to the USA in April and December last year have been the highlights thus far – it’s an honour to be able to travel such distances to sing with such a talented choir, free of charge.
-James is also the president of Clare College Music Society, through which he organises numerous concerts and recitals each term.

 Isabella Theodosius